protomaps/basemaps/README.md

 <a href="https://github.com/protomaps/basemaps">Protomaps</a> © <a href="https://openstreetmap.org">OpenStreetMap</a>
 ```

+Tilesets also include data from [Natural Earth](https://www.naturalearthdata.com), which does not require corner attribution.
 Other data sources your map uses may require additional attribution.

-The software in this repository is made available under a [BSD 3-Clause License](/LICENSE.md), and includes license notices related to Protomaps LLC, Mapzen and the Linux Foundation.
+The software in this repository is made available under a [BSD 3-Clause License](/LICENSE.md), and includes license notices related to Protomaps LLC, Mapzen, and the Linux Foundation.
 You must retain these license notices in software source code derived from this repository.

-If you distribute a modified “fork” of these basemap styles or tilesets, or provide an API based on them, you must name your product or service something different from Protomaps.
+If you distribute a modified “fork” of these basemap styles or tilesets, or provide a tiles API based on them, you must name your product or service something different from Protomaps.
 Free and unmodified redistributions of tiles and styles are permitted to use the name.
 No restrictions apply to the underlying technology `.pmtiles` which is an open specification in the public domain.

 These guidelines are subject to change with the addition of other open datasets.
 Any questions can be addressed to [support@protomaps.com](mailto:support@protomaps.com).